 How to Crochet the Shell Stitch

 Row 1: To start off our little swatch, we will begin with a row of single crochet.
 You can either start with a chain and single crochet in each chain stitch or try out one of my favorite crochet tricks, the foundation single crochet stitch.
 (If you have never tried the foundation single crochet stitch, I highly recommend giving it a try!
 I have a video and photo tutorial to walk you through it right HERE.)
-Whichever way you choose to make your row of single crochet stitches, you need end up with a multiple of six stitches plus one.
+Whichever method you choose, you need end up with a multiple of six stitches plus one.
 For this sample, I started with 31 single crochet stitches, which equals five shells across.

 Row 2: Once we have our first single crochet row ready, we are all set to get going with our pattern!